wp-plugins/microblog-poster/readme.txt

 Once it's activated you'll need to create your 'Client ID' (aka App) which will auto post on your behalf.

-    1. Please go at this url: https://console.developers.google.com/ Select 'API Project', then on left side select 'APIs & auth'.
+    1. Please browse to this url: https://console.developers.google.com/ Select 'API Project', then on left side select 'APIs & auth'.
 The 'APIs' tab is selected by default.

     2. Scroll down and locate 'Blogger API v3'.